nxskok/pasias/docs/21-discriminant-analysis.md

 (e) <a name="part:big">*</a> Using the output of the last part, describe how each of the linear discriminants that you got is related to your original variables.
-(This can, maybe even should, be done crudely: ``does each variable feature in each linear discriminant: yes or no?''.)
+(This can, maybe even should, be done crudely:
+"does each variable feature in each linear discriminant: yes or no?".)

 Solution